techidaily/site-sim-unlock/source/_posts/the-best-android-unlock-software-for-honor-play-40c-device-top-5-picks-to-remove-android-locks-by-drfone-android.md

 3\.
 On the next page you will be prompted to enter your IMEI number.
 One you do this, you need to agree to the terms and conditions.
 At this point you will receive an unlock code that you use to unlock your Honor Play 40C phone.

 <ins class="adsbygoogle"
       style="display:block"
       data-ad-client="ca-pub-7571918770474297"
       data-ad-slot="8358498916"
       data-ad-format="auto"
       data-full-width-responsive="true"></ins>

+<span class="atpl-alsoreadstyle">Also read:</span>
+<div><ul>
+<li><a href="https://instagram-videos.techidaily.com/new-amass-a-thousand-tactics-for-monthly-instagram-following/"><u>[New] Amass a Thousand Tactics for Monthly Instagram Following</u></a></li>
+<li><a href="https://facebook-videos.techidaily.com/new-overcoming-invisible-vids-on-facebook-master-the-12-essentials-in-23-for-2024/"><u>[New] Overcoming Invisible Vids on Facebook – Master the 12 Essentials in '23 for 2024</u></a></li>
+<li><a href="https://youtube-zero.techidaily.com/ed-exploring-the-legal-aspects-of-youtube-content-capture/"><u>[Updated] Exploring the Legal Aspects of YouTube Content Capture</u></a></li>
+<li><a href="https://screen-mirror.techidaily.com/how-can-honor-magic-5-promirror-share-to-pc-drfone-by-drfone-android/"><u>How Can Honor Magic 5 ProMirror Share to PC? | Dr.fone</u></a></li>
+<li><a href="https://sim-unlock.techidaily.com/in-2024-the-best-android-sim-unlock-code-generators-unlock-your-tecno-spark-20c-phone-hassle-free-by-drfone-android/"><u>In 2024, The Best Android SIM Unlock Code Generators Unlock Your Tecno Spark 20C Phone Hassle-Free</u></a></li>
+<li><a href="https://sim-unlock.techidaily.com/in-2024-the-best-android-unlock-software-for-xiaomi-redmi-note-12t-pro-device-top-5-picks-to-remove-android-locks-by-drfone-android/"><u>In 2024, The Best Android Unlock Software For Xiaomi Redmi Note 12T Pro Device Top 5 Picks to Remove Android Locks</u></a></li>
+<li><a href="https://youtube-help.techidaily.com/in-2024-the-financial-race-between-dailymovement-and-youtube-channels/"><u>In 2024, The Financial Race Between DailyMovement and YouTube Channels</u></a></li>
+<li><a href="https://sim-unlock.techidaily.com/in-2024-top-10-xiaomi-redmi-k70e-android-sim-unlock-apk-by-drfone-android/"><u>In 2024, Top 10 Xiaomi Redmi K70E Android SIM Unlock APK</u></a></li>
+<li><a href="https://sim-unlock.techidaily.com/in-2024-what-does-enter-puk-code-mean-and-why-did-the-sim-get-puk-blocked-on-realme-narzo-n55-device-by-drfone-android/"><u>In 2024, What Does Enter PUK Code Mean And Why Did The Sim Get PUK Blocked On Realme Narzo N55 Device</u></a></li>
+<li><a href="https://win-answers.techidaily.com/master-your-pc-gameplay-overcoming-roblox-error-277-with-expert-hacks-updated-guide/"><u>Master Your PC Gameplay: Overcoming Roblox Error 277 with Expert Hacks (Updated Guide )</u></a></li>
+<li><a href="https://buynow-info.techidaily.com/simplify-your-mornings-in-depth-look-at-the-features-and-benefits-of-the-philips-hf3505-wake-up-light/"><u>Simplify Your Mornings: In-Depth Look at the Features and Benefits of the Philips HF3505 Wake-Up Light</u></a></li>
+<li><a href="https://sim-unlock.techidaily.com/three-ways-to-sim-unlock-itel-a05s-by-drfone-android/"><u>Three Ways to Sim Unlock Itel A05s</u></a></li>
+<li><a href="https://tech-savvy.techidaily.com/understanding-the-metaphorical-comparison-of-the-internet-to-a-universal-free-library-system/"><u>Understanding the Metaphorical Comparison of the Internet to a Universal, Free Library System</u></a></li>
+<li><a href="https://sim-unlock.techidaily.com/what-does-enter-puk-code-mean-and-why-did-the-sim-get-puk-blocked-on-infinix-smart-7-device-by-drfone-android/"><u>What Does Enter PUK Code Mean And Why Did The Sim Get PUK Blocked On Infinix Smart 7 Device</u></a></li>
+<li><a href="https://sim-unlock.techidaily.com/what-is-a-sim-network-unlock-pin-get-your-poco-m6-pro-5g-phone-network-ready-by-drfone-android/"><u>What Is a SIM Network Unlock PIN?
+Get Your Poco M6 Pro 5G Phone Network-Ready</u></a></li>
+<li><a href="https://sim-unlock.techidaily.com/what-is-a-sim-network-unlock-pin-get-your-xiaomi-redmi-note-12t-pro-phone-network-ready-by-drfone-android/"><u>What Is a SIM Network Unlock PIN?
+Get Your Xiaomi Redmi Note 12T Pro Phone Network-Ready</u></a></li>
+<li><a href="https://win-solutions.techidaily.com/why-is-the-microsoft-teams-chatbot-keeps-freezing-and-crashing-heres-the-solution/"><u>Why Is the Microsoft Teams Chatbot Keeps Freezing and Crashing?
+Here's the Solution</u></a></li>
+</ul></div>